 Oh man, very much so.
 Our users do have a strong impact on our products, from tiny improvements to big features we add to entire titles.

 Example 1: Years ago, a fingerpicking nylon guitar was one of the most popular requests from our community.
 We got about two requests for it per week, over quite a long period.
 And it is what made us create SILK.

-Example 2: It is fair to say that our latest series, Virtual Bassist, which we just launched the pre-order campaign for, was inspired by early feedback to Virtual Guitarist.
+Example 2: It is fair to say that the latest series from UJAM, Virtual Bassist, which we just launched the pre-order campaign for, was inspired by early feedback to Virtual Guitarist.
 Many users had used Steinbergs Virtual Bassist which – like Virtual Guitarist had been built by key members of our current team – so they just saw it as a natural follow-up to our VG line.
 When we launched Virtual Drummers, we almost instantly got a lot of “peer pressure” on Zendesk, Facebook and other channels along the lines of “ok, now you REALLY got to complete the band”.